nickolas-simons/nickolas-simons.github.io/_posts/2022-01-01-JunkDrawer.md

 preview: /assets/JunkDrawer/junkdrawer_preview.png
 ---

-* Random collection of things I've made that are too small to have their own page
+**Overview:**
+A random collection of smaller projects that don't have their own dedicated pages.
+These range from animations and game prototypes to 3D models and various gameplay systems.

 <video width="640" height="360" controls>
   <source src="/assets/JunkDrawer/final_demo_no_audio.mp4" type="video/mp4">